-William Carr Beresford, also know as Viscount Beresford was born in 1768.
+William Carr Beresford, also known as Viscount Beresford, was born in 1768.

-His career started as an army officer, and though blinded in the left eye due to a hunting accident, he was raised to Lieutenant General to take control of the Portuguese army in an attempt to raise standards.
-Though Beresford encountered varying success in Portugal he remained in the Duke of Wellington’s favour.
+His career started as an army officer, and despite being blind in his left eye (as a result of a hunting accident) he was raised to Lieutenant General in 1824 and took control of the Portuguese army in an attempt to raise standards.
+Beresford encountered varying success in Portugal but he still remained in the Duke of Wellington’s favour.

-The year after he was made Viscount Beresford of Beresford in Staffordshire, he was appointed to the position of Lieutenant General in 1824.
-He only held this role for a year, but due to his continued contact with Wellington, Beresford was appointed Master General of the Ordnance in 1828 when Wellington formed a government.
-However the ministry fell in 1830 and Beresford stepped down from his position and left politics for good.
+He only held the role of Lieutenant General for a year, but as a result of his continued contact with Wellington, Beresford was appointed Master General of the Ordnance in 1828 when Wellington formed a government.
+When the ministry fell in 1830, Beresford stepped down from his position and left politics for good.

 He died in 1854 at Bedgebury Park, Kent.